Brandt

 Safety first: Ensure good kitchen ventilation (open windows, use extractor) during initial burn-off.
 Keep children and pets away from fumes.

 - Remove all packaging: Check inside the cavity, behind the racks, and under trays for plastic films, foam, or cardboard.
-Remove completely.
+Remove them completely.

 - Persistent smell: If the smell persists after several uses, inspect for trapped plastic near the elements or insulation.
 Remove any foreign material.